ebi-uniprot/uniprot-subcell/README.md

 http://localhost:8080/identifier/all/MemBrAnE | Returns the Collection of subcellulars of all the matching subcellulars which contains the "membrane" after ignoring case in identifiers.
 Return elements in list will resolve relationships at depth 1

 ## Code Explanation
+1. Package name convention, using the plural for packages with homogeneous contents and the singular for packages with heterogeneous contents.
 1. Main Class uk.ac.ebi.uniprot.uniprotsubcell.UniprotSubcellApplication
 1. Single Controller for API uk.ac.ebi.uniprot.uniprotsubcell.controller.DefaultController
 1. Controller interacting with service and service interacting with repository